zooniverse/help/docs/next-steps/subject-selection.md

 Volunteers can also use ‘Previous’ and ‘Next’ buttons to navigate through the subject set in sequence without leaving the classification interface.

+### Subject upload and manifest creation
+Project builders must indicate on their subject manifest which fields they want to include in the index.
+To indicate which metadata fields should appear in the index, simply put a % symbol in front of the heading of the column you want to include.

 ### Setup
 At present, project builders must request this feature for their project.
 Send an email request to [contact@zooniverse.org](mailto:contact@zooniverse.org), asking that the indexing tool be turned on for your project.
 Be sure to include your project ID number in that email.